 Hi, I’m Nesima Aberra.

-Short story: I’m a freelancer writer in Washington D.C. passionate about telling stories about social impact.
+Short story: I’m a writer and strategist in Washington D.C. passionate about social impact.

 I got my MA in International Media from American University and my BA in Journalism and BA in Global Studies from Arizona State University.

 I’ve always been a writer since I was a kid.
 Yes, I’m one of those weird people that knew what they loved but unfortunately loving and living the creative life becomes increasingly harder as you get older.
 Being a woman of color and daughter of immigrants also made it challenging to boldly claim my identity as a writer.

 During my undergrad years, I led the largest feminist organization on campus, conducted research on religion and conflict, worked at a social enterprise in rural Guatemalan cities, interned at a refugee agency, wrote articles for a millennial culture news site and had tried repeatedly to stick to my schedule of daily novel writing, but still wasn’t sure exactly what I wanted to do next.

 I decided that I wanted to be closer to the pulse of innovation and changemakers so after graduation, I went to San Francisco to learn about social entrepreneurship and nonprofit management.
 I was a New Sector Fellow and worked in communications and marketing at a local nonprofit.